 The Local Payment Culture

-The most common type of online payment method was the e-wallet, with a 40% market share.
-Cards came a close second, with 31%, followed by bank transfers (13%), cash (10%) and various minor payment types (6%).
-The card market is dominated to 84% by local schemes and minor players.
-Visa has 10% of the card market, Mastercard 6% and American Express less than 1%.
+The most common type of online payment method was the e-wallet, with a 46% market share.
+Cards came second at 30%, followed by bank transfers (13%), cash (7%) and various minor payment types (4%).
+The card market is dominated by local schemes and minor players at 86%.
+Visa has 9% of the card market, Mastercard 5% and American Express less than 1%.

 The E-Commerce Market